heritage-of-rajasthan-essay

 A huge haveli was razed down to make way for a commercial building

-• The commercial Activities in Havelis in Jaipur
+• The commercial activity inside Haveli in Jaipur

-The residential mansions are being replaced with a commercial complex which only compounds the problem that the walled city is facing, increased commercial activity and traffic congestion.
+The Jaipur Haveli is being replaced with a commercial complex which only compounds the problem that the walled city is facing, increased commercial activity and traffic congestion.
 Each additional commercial complex puts a burden on existing infrastructure.
 Unfortunately, none of the governments – past or present have put into thought and worked on a plan to mitigate the problem.
 The picture below is an eye-opener as to how the walled city area in Jaipur is witnessing a big rush toward commercial spaces.

 jaipur-heritage-walk-bylane-bazaar